TimKam/JS-son/README.md

 ## Testing
 The project uses [Jasime](https://jasmine.github.io/2.0/node.html) for testing.
 Run the tests with ``npm test``.
-The tests also run on Travis-CI.
+The tests also run on CircleCI.

 ## Documentation
 *JS-son* is documented with [Sphinx](http://www.sphinx-doc.org/en/master/).